Jaroslav Stodola and Dana Stodolová: Arrest, trial and sentence

-Jaroslav's psychological condition rapidly deteriorated after the murders in Brněnec, later attempting suicide by taking sedatives in combination with alcohol.
+Jaroslav's psychological condition rapidly deteriorated after the murders in Brněnec, later attempted suicide by taking sedatives in combination with alcohol.
 However, his wife managed to save him, and he soon recovered.
 Jaroslav later learned of a rich pensioner who lived in Onšovec, and at the end of January, the pair went to the place of the alleged residence, but could not locate the house.
 On 3 February 2003, he deliberately tarnished his wife with mud in front of 78-year-old Josef Peroutka's home in Hrádek.
 Jaroslav then rang the door and asked for water for his pregnant wife, who supposedly fainted in front of the house.
 He then asked the old man if he could sit on the stairs in front of the entrance and take some rest.
 When the retiree pushed through the gate, Jaroslav threatened him with a knife and forced him to enter the basement, where they locked him and speedily searched through the house, but only stole a cell phone and some sweets.
-While leaving, the encountered a policeman who had previously carried out investigations in connection with the suspected series of seniors' death in Slavošov and the surrounding area.
+While leaving, they encountered a policeman who had previously carried out investigations in connection with the suspected series of seniors' death in Slavošov and the surrounding area.
 Stodola was then arrested because of his criminal past.
 The policeman knew that the pair had stayed for a long time in a hostel in Brněnec and therefore asked why they were there.
 Jaroslav did not give satisfactory answers.
 Meanwhile, Josef Peroutka had managed to exit the basement on his own and reported the robbery by phone.

-Stodola admitted his crimes, but tried to downplay Dana's part in the crimes.
-On the basis of this crime, the double murder investigation in Brněnec, where the Stodolovis lived, was renewed, of which Jaroslav was originally suspected.
-Soon, physiological traces were confirmed his presence on the crime scene.
+Stodola admitted his crimes but tried to downplay Dana's part in the crimes.
+Based on this crime, the double murder investigation in Brněnec, where the Stodolovis lived, was renewed, of which Jaroslav was originally suspected.
+Soon, physiological traces confirmed his presence at the crime scene.
 During the interrogations, Jaroslav insisted that only he had murdered, but during the reconstruction of the crimes, it turned out that he had no idea of a wound on Helena Cerháková's hands.
-After the investigation into the Brněnec murders, the ones in Slavošov and the surround areas soon followed.
+After the investigation into the Brněnec murders, the ones in Slavošov and the surrounding areas soon followed.
 Stodola refused to admit that his wife had anything to do with the crimes, but the turnaround occurred when she began to testify about the murder of Maria Čondlová in Kardašova Řečice.
 The crime scene was described very precisely, and Jaroslav, according to his own words at this moment, finally admitted Dana's guilt.
 On 26 April 2004, both spouses were sentenced to life imprisonment by the Regional Court of Hradec Králové.
 During the sentence, they communicated exclusively in written letters, although they could associate.
 In 2006, the couple divorced in absence by mutual agreement.